rust-lang/book/src/ch15-00-smart-pointers.md

-Note that `Rc<T>` is only for use in single-threaded scenarios; the next chapter on concurrency will cover how to do reference counting in multi-threaded programs.
+Note that `Rc<T>` is only for use in single-threaded scenarios; the next chapter on concurrency will cover how to do reference counting in multithreaded programs.
 If you try to use `Rc<T>` with multiple threads, you'll get a compile-time error.

 ### Using `Rc<T>` to Share Data